TheBryceIsRight/HTML_Tables/simplify.md

 \

-Stand-In and Online Response Differences {#stand-in-and-online-response-differences .h2}
+Stand-In and Online Response Differences {#00032 .h2}
 ----------------------------------------

 The main differences between a **Stand-in Response** and an **Online